An Introduction to Immigration and other Visas to New Zealand

 Many people already settled in New Zealand wish their close family to join them, and family members, often alone, wish to come to New Zealand to be close to relatives.
 We have a range of family policies facilitating partners, dependent children, parents, siblings or adult children of New Zealand citizens or residents to come to live in New Zealand.

-We have a special relationship with our Samoan neighbours.
+We have a special relationship with our Samoan neighbors.
 As part of this special relationship, each year we invite a number of Samoan citizens to apply for residence under our Samoan Quota Scheme.

 Pacific Access Category